 The Boston Ujima Project is a cooperative business, arts and investment ecosystem built by and for Boston's working class Black, Indigenous and communities of color.
 The Ujima network of community solutions includes a time bank, grassroots community standards, local business alliance and the Ujima Fund, the nation's first democratic investment fund.

 CED convenes and/or partners with allied groups to advance policy campaigns that shift ownership and control to the people, often launched through multi-stakeholder study groups.
-Current projects include a city-wide Divest/Reinvest campaign and explorations to advance participatory budgeting, elected police oversight and democratic land allocation through Boston City Charter reform.
+Current projects include supporting the design of Boston's newly created participatory budgeting process, as well as exploring elected police oversight and democratic land allocation through Boston City Charter reform.

 Local Movement Infrastructure